Smilyfail/Lab2SysArchitectures/README.md

 ### Fridge:
 The fridge can only hold a maximum of 50 items and 50 KGs at a time <br>
+Items can be consumed from the fridge <br>
 Should an item be out of stock after consuming it, a new one will be tried to order <br>
-If there is no space for the ordered item, the order will be canceled
+If there is no space for the ordered item, the order will be canceled <br>
+Items can be stored, but this is usually only used on orders currently

 # Test Scenarios:
 ### Turning the AC on and off: